Goodell unfairly rats out Steelers over Big Ben

 For reasons Goodell needs to explain, the NFL commissioner commented to Sports Illustrated’s Peter King about investigating Roethlisberger last offseason, a process that resulted in a six-game suspension (reduced to four).

-King released an excerpt of Goodell’s comments (more to appear in this week’s magazine) that painted Roethlisberger as an ostracized member of the Steelers and, more importantly, threw nearly two dozen of his teammates under the bus.
+King released an excerpt of Goodell’s comments (more to appear in this week’s magazine) that painted Roethlisberger as an ostracized member of the Steelers and, more importantly, threw nearly two dozen NFL players under the bus.
+Some (most?) of them were likely Steeler teammates.

-“I bet two dozen [Steeler] players … Not one, not a single player, went to his defense.
+“I bet two dozen players … not one, not a single player, went to his defense.
 It wasn’t personal in a sense, but all kinds of stories like, ‘He won’t sign my jersey.’ ”

 This isn’t a defense (or a condemnation) of Roethlisberger’s actions.
 The comment isn’t, in and of itself, a bombshell.
 It was completely unnecessary though, especially coming from the commissioner.
 And it was patently unfair for the other Steeler players who cooperated in the investigation into their quarterback.